SC stays HC's contempt proceedings against Centre, seeks report on supply of 700 MT oxygen to Delhi | Law-Order

 The government officials, Piyush Goyal and Sumita Dawra who were summoned by the high court, were comforted by the top court before being asked questions on roadblocks in supply of 700 MT LMO to Delhi.
 "First and foremost, have a peace of mind.
 I know you are all working beyond the call of duty and the aim is not to haul up the officers for contempt and contempt doesn't help, until or unless it is absolutely willful," the bench said.

-Goyal, additional secretary in the Ministry of Home Affairs, then explained the situation and answered queries and said shortage of containers is the key problem and “production of oxygen is not a problem”.
+Goyal, additional secretary in the Ministry of Home Affairs, then explained the situation, answered queries and said shortage of containers is the key problem and "production of oxygen is not a problem".

-This is an all-India pandemic situation and we will have to find ways to ensure oxygen supply to the national capital as “we are answerable to people of Delhi”, it said.
+This is an all-India pandemic situation and we will have to find ways to ensure oxygen supply to the national capital as "we are answerable to people of Delhi", the top court said.

 "We are also in Delhi.
 We are helpless and have been on the phone.
 We can imagine what citizens are going through," Justice Chandrachud said, adding that his office is hearing cries from people including lawyers seeking help.